Diffusion models for Gaussian distributions: Exact solutions and Wasserstein errors: Numerical Study of the Score Approximation

-\newlength{\samplewidth} \paragraph{Learning the score function.} We train the network using the code\footnote{Code available at \url{https://github.com/yang-song/score_sde_pytorch}} associated with the paper \cite{yang_song_score_based_sde_2021_ICLR}.
+where $(\lambda^{\xi,\text{emp.}}_i)_{\xi \in \OMN,1 \leq i \leq 3}$ are estimators of the eigenvalues of $\G$ given in Appendix~\ref{appendix:covariance_ADSN_W2}. \newlength{\samplewidth} \paragraph{Learning the score function.} We train the network using the code\footnote{Code available at \url{https://github.com/yang-song/score_sde_pytorch}} associated with the paper \cite{yang_song_score_based_sde_2021_ICLR}.
 We choose the architecture of DDPM, which is a U-Net described in \cite{ho_ddpm_2020_neurips}, with the parameters proposed for the dataset CelebaHQ256 to deal with the 256$\times$256 ADSN model associated with the top-left image of Figure~\ref{fig:samples}.
-We use the training procedure corresponding to DDPM cont. in \cite{yang_song_score_based_sde_2021_ICLR}. $\beta$ is linear from 0.05 to 10 with $T=1$.
+We use the training procedure corresponding to \emph{DDPM cont.} in \cite{yang_song_score_based_sde_2021_ICLR}. $\beta$ is linear from 0.05 to 10 with $T=1$.
 We train over 1.3M iterations, and we generate at each iteration a new batch of ADSN samples.
-We implement the stochastic EM and derministic Heun schemes replacing the exact score by its learned version with $N = 1000$ steps and a trunction time $\varepsilon = 10^{-3}$.
+We implement the stochastic EM and deterministic Heun schemes replacing the exact score by its learned version with $N = 1000$ steps and a truncation time $\varepsilon = 10^{-3}$.
 We name $p_\theta^{\text{EM}}$ and $p_\theta^{\text{Heun}}$, the corresponding distributions and present samples in Figure~\ref{fig:samples}.
 Both distributions accumulate the four error types.